 In the off-season Graves directs BSC's Summer Basketball Camps, attracting thousands of young people to experience basketball and campus life on the Hilltop.

 A Ft.
 Worth, Texas, native, Graves attended Lake Country Christian High School.
 He went on to earn his B.S. degree in Education from John Brown University in 1999.
 He also earned his M.S. degree in Exercise Physiology from the University of Arkansas in 2004.
-He and his wife, Dr. Merin Graves, have two sons, Bryce and Bo.
+He and his wife, Dr. Merin Graves, have three children, Bryce and Bo and Avery.